shapedthought/veeam-easy-connect/README.md

     veeam_ec = VeeamEasyConnect(username, password)

-Now you can log login with Basic Auth or OAuth:
+Now you can login with Basic Auth or OAuth:

 Basic Auth (Enterprise Manager):